Venezuela: Demographics

-Venezuela is among the most urbanized countries in Latin America; the vast majority of Venezuelans live in the cities of the north, especially in the capital Caracas, which is also the largest city.
-About 93% of the population lives in urban areas in northern Venezuela; 73% live less than 100 km from the coastline.
+Venezuela is among the most urbanized countries in Latin America.
+About 93% of the population lives in urban areas in northern Venezuela, especially in the capital Caracas, which is the largest city.
+73% of people live less than 100 km from the coastline.
 Though almost half of Venezuela's land area lies south of the Orinoco, only 5% of Venezuelans live there.
 The largest and most important city south of the Orinoco is Ciudad Guayana, which is the sixth most populous conurbation.
 Other major cities include Barquisimeto, Valencia, Maracay, Maracaibo, Barcelona-Puerto La Cruz, Mérida and San Cristóbal.